Quick overview

 The statutes do not represent any immutable dogma.
 If the need arises to change them (for example, the length of the term of office or the voting method, etc.), they must again be approved by a majority of the unit owners.
 However, the previous bylaws may specify a higher number of votes for approval of amendments.
 In such a case, however, there is a risk that certain unit owners will block the amendments on purpose.

-If you are interested in what and how the bylaws of your HOA regulate, the easiest way is of course to contact the chairman or one of the committee members.
+If you are interested in what and how your HOA’s bylaws regulate, the easiest way is, of course, to contact the chairman or one of the committee members.
 Should it happen that he or she does not communicate with you, or for some reason does not have the bylaws, you can either go to the relevant registry court where the bylaws are kept, or you can consult the documents at www.justice.cz.
-Here you can click directly to the statutes in electronic form.
+Here you can click directly to the articles of association in electronic form.

 The by-laws of the housing cooperative must also stipulate under what conditions the right of a member to conclude a lease agreement for a cooperative apartment arises.
 The bylaws may restrict the cooperative members in the disposal of the flat, for example, prohibiting them from renting out the flat.
 An HOA cannot restrict apartment owners in such a way.